California Residential Mitigation Program (“CRMP”)

 - Posted with external links leading to any of the above listed inappropriate forms of content.

-- Defamatory or is otherwise deemed to be a personal attack about CRMP employees.
+- Defamatory or personal attacks about CRMP employees.

+No Endorsement.
 External, non-CRMP links on our social media sites do not constitute official endorsement on behalf of the CRMP.
-Comments posted by a member of the public on a CRMP social media site are the opinion of the commenter, and publication of comments does not imply endorsement of or agreement by CRMP, nor do such comments necessarily reflect the opinions or policies of the agency.
+Comments posted by a member of the public on a CRMP social media site are the opinion of the commenter, and publication of comments does not imply endorsement of or agreement by CRMP, nor do such comments necessarily reflect the opinions or policies of CRMP.

 Likes, shares or retweets on or from official CRMP social media pages do not constitute endorsements by CRMP.